-When you use Xcode 10.2 to build Swift 4 and Swift 4.2 code, most Swift 5 functionality is available.
-That said, the following changes are available only to Swift 5 code:
+When you use Xcode 11 to build Swift 4 and Swift 4.2 code, most Swift 5.1 functionality is available.
+That said, the following changes are available only to code that uses Swift 5.1 or later:

 try?expression doesn’t introduce an extra level of optionality to expressions that already return optionals.